-My model railroad HO scale motive power roster representing various North American railroads and eras, most of them used regularly.
+My model railroad HO scale motive power roster representing various modtly North American railroads and eras, some of them being used regularly.

 Current Motive Power

-This is the current motive power roster, a varied roster of powered DCC equipped, or dummy locos.
+This is the current motive power roster, a varied roster of powered DCC equipped, DC only, or dummy locos.
 The locos are listed as allocated to a particular layout, or as foreign road power.